CBCT Course for Referrers – Level One – 5 Oct, 2018

 Current UK governmental guidance published by Public Health England and the EADMFR require all dentists who request, report or take CBCT scans to undertake a Core Training Programme in CBCT Radiography.
 The publication advises that a Level One and Level Two training programme should be completed.
 Level Two should be completed by those who wish to interpret and report on their CBCT images.
 Level Two cannot be undertaken until Level One has been completed.
 Both the GDC and CQC expect all dentists to follow these guidelines.
+On completion of the Level One/Two day course all delegates will receive a Level One/Two training certificate (once relevant feedback has been forwarded to Cavendish Imaging).
 This course has been modified so it is applicable to all the dentists who refer to a CBCT imaging site and do not have their own CBCT scanner or take their own CBCT images.

 The CBCT course for referrers is for all our referrers and for all dentists who refer out their patients for CBCT.
 As “Prescribers” and “Prescribers who report”, this course will deliver the HOA-CRCE-010 and EADMFR-recommended content of adequate training.

 - Describe what CBCT scans are, how they work and their role in diagnosis and treatment planning

 - Discuss the differences between 2D and 3D imaging including comparative doses for CBCT and other dental examinations

 - Explain the risks of CBCT and describe how to minimise radiation risks to the patient

 - The biological effects of radiation and doses relevant to CBCT

 - Risks/benefits of radiation doses relevant to CBCT

 - Factors affecting CBCT radiation dose, CBCT image quality versus radiation dose

 - How changing machine settings affects CBCT image quality and x-ray quantity